bozzobrain/LethalCompanyShipMaid/README.md

 		- Configuration will be automatically updated when the keybind is pressed in game
 		- Format is:
 			- "posx,posy,posz"
+	- ItemPlacementOverrideOffsetPosition
+		- Randomizes the placement locations of items so that they do not stack directly on top of each other
+		- Each object has the ability to be offset from the 'Center' location by the some fractional amount in the config setting
+		- Format is:
+			- "posx,posy,posz"
+	- ItemPlacementOverrideOffsetRotation
+		- Randomizes the placement rotation of items so that they do not stack directly on top of each other
+		- Each object has the ability to be rotated from the by the some fractional amount in the config setting
+		- Format is:
+			- "###.#"
 # Changes
+- V4.0.0
+	- Introduced configuration settings for randomizing both position and rotation on object cleanups (Thanks to [Jonteiro](https://github.com/Jonteiro))
+	- See configuration settings [ItemPlacementOverrideOffsetRotation] and [ItemPlacementOverrideOffsetPosition]
+	- WARNING: This will break compatibility between previous versions of the plugin.
+Make sure all players are upto date on the plugin to not have issues.

 - V3.2.7
 	- Made a guard for moving items that are inside of the LateGamesUpgrade wheelbarrow due to a reported game crash (Thanks to [GrantisMantis](https://github.com/GrantisMantis))
 	- Guarded the keybinds when the user is typing in chat (Thanks to [jcsnider](https://github.com/jcsnider))